Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 4. Select the unzipped folder in the popout window.

 ### Simple Javascript script
+Another option is to use the Javascript script directly.
+To do so, follow these steps :
 1. Go to original/script.js and copy the content script.
 2. On your Phind thread, open the developer tools.
 3. In the developer console tab, paste the Javascript code and press enter.